teremterem/AgentForum/README.md

 - Inversion of Control for agents.
 - Agents are as stateless as possible.
 - Agents can receive multiple messages before responding, as well as respond with multiple messages.
-- Caching of agent responses, which is necessary for effective Inversion of Control and also simplifies debugging / experimenting with agents' internal logic by making message replay inside a complex chain of interactions possible.
+- Caching of agent responses.
+Necessary for effective Inversion of Control and also to simplify debugging / experimenting with agents' internal logic by making message replay inside a complex chain of interactions possible.
 - LLM token streaming is supported no matter how many nested levels of agents there are.
 - Messages are represented as immutable objects.